Teddy Bridgewater expected to become free agent

 NFL Network Insider Ian Rapoport reported Tuesday that Bridgewater is expected to become a free agent, as Minnesota is not planning to assert that their 2014 first-round pick's four-year deal tolls.
-Rapoport added that all parties involved -- Bridgewater, the Vikings and the NFL -- are in agreement regarding the QB's contract status.
+Rapoport added that the parties involved are in agreement regarding the QB's contract status.

+While Bridgewater is expected to be a free agent, no official decision has been made yet, NFL spokesman Brian McCarthy confirmed to NFL.com.

 Thus continues the exodus out of Minnesota for the second of three quarterbacks.
 Case Keenum reportedly will not receive the franchise tag, and now Bridgewater will not be forced to return for a fifth season under his existing contract.
 Sam Bradford is also expected to become a free agent.